Dimagreg/Sorting-in-C/README.md

 ```c
 mySort -g original.txt  original_shuf.txt 10000
 ```
+*The maximum amount of numbers that can be genereted is restricted to 80% of available memory*

 *Shuffling uses an algorithm to make sure <1% of numbers are consective*

 **Sort the shuffled file using Insertion Sort**